Idea

 Comparing Instructional Design Specialists and Generalists

-Depth isn’t always essential but breadth isn’t always beneficial.
+Depth isn’t always essential, but breadth isn’t always beneficial.

 Evaluating Your Project Goals Before Choosing

-Before you decide between an instructional design specialist or generalist, it’s important to evaluate the goals and scope of your project.
+Before you decide between an instructional design specialist or a generalist, it’s important to evaluate the goals and scope of your project.

 It’s always helpful to consider the following questions: